 The recognition that

 animals should have rights

-, just as humans have rights, is of fundamental importance, but very difficult to say that it happened at a particular time.
+, just as humans have rights, is of fundamental importance, but it is very difficult to say that it came at a particular time.

 The possibility of Man causing climate change has been recognised for over a century.